TGOSS1984/uk_winter_mountain_tours_v2/README.md

   Verified that all nav links, buttons, and form fields are reachable via `Tab`.
 Leaflet map controls can be reached, but focus styling could be improved (marked as Partial in manual tests).
 - **Screen reader spot-checks:**
   Used NVDA/VoiceOver to confirm that headings, nav landmarks, and form labels are announced correctly.
 ARIA labels were added where necessary.
 Maps announce as “interactive” but route traces are not fully described — future enhancement.
+- **Login:**
+  User can login using email OR username at sign in.
+Plus confirmation emails can improve clarity & trust

 ---